By: Gregg Zeff

 In New Jersey, it is considered wrongful termination when an employee is dismissed, laid off, fired, or otherwise terminated for an illegal reason, such as discrimination.
 Those who are wrongfully terminated in New Jersey have the legal right to sue their former employers on grounds that their termination violated both federal and New Jersey state laws.

-Can you Sue for Wrongful Termination in NJ?
+What Are the Laws for Wrongful Termination in NJ?

 Under state law, employers in New Jersey have the right to terminate at-will employees for nearly any reason.
 However, there are several illegal reasons to terminate an employee, such as race, disability, or gender discrimination, to name a few.
 Any employer found to have terminated an employee illegally may be sued for wrongful termination in New Jersey courts.